herrwinfried/EasierWsaInstallerGui/README.md

 This method is experimental.
 Made easy for you to enter fewer commands.

-**Except for the wsa option, the current wsa is still not downloading.
-This is because the WSAGAProject team for Current WSA is still working on it.
-So version 1.7xx is still used in the wsa + opengapps method.**

 # What is wsa gui?

 It is the graphical interface of the [wsa-script](https://github.com/herrwinfried/wsa-script) project.
 The main purpose is to provide you with easy installation.